Leggo0/Portable-Weather-Station/README.txt

   Click 'Quickconnect'

-  The top banner with have network information displayed that we can ignore.
+  The top banner with network information displayed, we can ignore.
   Once connected, in the middle window on the right, you will see a file explorer for the Raspberry Pi you are now connected to.